WISDEM/LandBOSSE/project_input_template/README.md

 ## Versions of `project_list.xlsx`

 There are two version of `project_list.xlsx` in this folder.
 The first version is `project_list.xlsx`, which has all the inputs of LandBOSSE computed manually and is used for model validation.
-The second is `project_list_computed_inputs.xlsx`, which has formulas for the home run trench length and project construction duration, each as a function of number of turbines.
+The second is `project_list_simplified.xlsx`, which has formulas for the home run trench length and project construction duration, each as a function of number of turbines.

 In your custom inputs folder, make a copy of whichever spreadsheet best suits your needs.
 The second version may be easier to use for first-time users of LandBOSSE.